yohanchatelain/fmriprep/docs/workflows.rst

 line argument.

-FSL MCFLIRT is used to estimate motion transformations using a automatically estimated reference scan.
+FSL MCFLIRT is used to estimate motion transformations using an automatically estimated reference scan.
 If T1-saturation effects ("dummy scans" or non-steady state volumes) are detected they are used as reference due to their superior tissue contrast.
 Otherwise a median of motion corrected subset of volumes is used.